1. Student Registration

 - The change of the student’s work schedule that is beyond the control of the student, and that affects the student’s ability to satisfactorily complete the course; or

-- Other good cause as determined by the Dean of the College or his or her designee.
+- Other good cause as determined by the Dean of the College or their designee.

 -

-Students who no longer participate in the University’s ROTC program may drop military, naval or air science courses with a designation of “W”.A student seeking to drop a course due to unusual or extenuating circumstances should initiate this request with the Dean of the College or his or her designee.
+Students who no longer participate in the University’s ROTC program may drop military, naval or air science courses with a designation of “W”.A student seeking to drop a course due to unusual or extenuating circumstances should initiate this request with the Dean of the College or their designee.
 Requests should include appropriate documentation of the student’s unusual or extenuating circumstances.
-The Dean of the College or his or her designee may determine whether a student has demonstrated such good cause as to warrant a drop with a grade of “W”.
+The Dean of the College or their designee may determine whether a student has demonstrated such good cause as to warrant a drop with a grade of “W”.
 Requests for “W” drops must be made on or before the last class day, as defined by the academic calendar, of the semester in which the course is being taken.